Posted on June 15, 2021

 This year shows Mark has not been making his required alimony and lawyer’s fees since 1964.

-1965-Marvin Michelson goes hard on Mark Segal this year.
-For every month Mark fails to make his monthly alimony payment to Paige and the lawyer’s fees, Michelson files a contempt suit in court.
+Marvin M. Michelson puts the hammer down on Mark Segal this year.
+For every month Mark fails to make his monthly alimony payment to Paige and the lawyer’s fees, Michelson goes to court files a suit for contempt.

-Category: 1940s Tagged: 1963, 1964, 4144 Crisp Canyon, Alan Jay Lerner divorce, Bernard Echt, Divorce, Early 1960s, Hollywood divorce, Hollywood History, James Mason, LA History, LA Locations, Las Vegas, Mark F. Segal, Mark Frederick Segal, Marriage, Marvin Mitchelson, Micheline Lerner, Paige Young, Pamela Mason, Rex Ramsey, Roy Cohn, Sea Gull Motors, SFV, Sherman Oaks, Van Nuys, Vegas Wedding, Wedding Chapels Las Vegas
+Category: 1940s Tagged: 1963, 1964, 4144 Crisp Canyon, Alan Jay Lerner divorce, Bernard Echt, Divorce, Early 1960s, Hollywood divorce, Hollywood History, James Mason, LA History, LA Locations, Las Vegas, Mark F. Segal, Mark Frederick Segal, Marriage, Marvin Mitchelson, Micheline Lerner, Paige Young, Pamela Mason, Rex Ramsey, Roy Cohn, Sea Gull Motors, SFV, Sherman Oaks, South of the Boulevard, Van Nuys, Vegas Wedding, Wedding Chapels Las Vegas